cvt-oss/fb-invoice-pdf-analyzer/README.md

 docker-compose down --volumes
 ```

-Application health can be determined via `/actuator/health` endpoint and info can be retrieved via `/actuator/info`
+Application readiness can be determined via `/health/ready` endpoint and liveness can be retrieved via `/health/live`

-If env property `SPRING_PROFILES_ACTIVE` contains `swagger` then swagger documentation is available at `/swagger-ui.html`
+Swagger doc is available at `/swagger-ui` and openapi spec is available at `/openapi`